Melbourne Electrician Follows COVID-19 Health and Safety Protocol

 To do this, we keep up to date with the latest COVID-19 information and advice to ensure that any action taken is appropriate.
 This includes closely monitoring the information provided by the Australian Government Department of Health, the Smartraveller website and advice from state or territory government agencies, including health departments and WHS regulators.

-Though we may not be able to completely eliminate the risk of workers contracting COVID-19 while carrying out work, we must do all that we can to minimise the risk of workers of contracting COVID-19.
+Though we may not be able to completely eliminate the risk of workers contracting COVID-19 while carrying out work, we must do all that we can to minimise the risk of workers contracting COVID-19.

 • implement those measures and clearly communicate them to all workers, including providing clear direction and guidance about what is expected of workers